 Ryan and I took turns driving it for about 3 weeks.
 I then put a sign on it for $3500, and put in on my lawn.
 The first day it was out, someone came by in a 70's Barracuda, and offered me $3000.
 I took it, and he felt as if he stole it from me.

-Its one of those cars I wish I never sold - the only reason I did was to get money for college.
-In hindsight, selling it helped me pay for college, which has gotten me the cars and life I have now, so in the end a great move.
+Its one of those cars I wish I never sold.
+In hindsight, selling it helped me get to college, which has gotten me the cars I have now, so perhaps it was a good move.
 This was a pure find.
+Something, that if I wanted it back, I probably couldnt find it.